TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 6/Jeremiah 6.27.md

 ---

-I have made thee a trier [and] a fortress among my people; that thou mayest know and try their way.
+"I have made you a tester of metals [and] a fortress among my people; that you may know and try their way.